Scholarships and Fellowships

 The scholarships listed below are competitively based and are available to qualified students who are regularly admitted through The Graduate College.
 Students who are not Texas residents and receive a Texas State competitive scholarship of at least $1,000 may be eligible to pay resident tuition.
 More information regarding eligibility criteria, the application procedures and deadlines for each of the scholarships and fellowships listed below is available on our funding page.

-Information about additional scholarships, as well as teaching and research assistantships, may be available through individual academic departments.
+Information about additional scholarships, as well as teaching and research assistantships, may be available through individual academic colleges and departments, as well as the BOSS scholarship system.

 Graduate College Scholarships

 The Graduate College provides these scholarships to encourage students with intellectual, creative, and leadership promise to complete a master's or doctoral degree at Texas State University.
-These scholarships are available for newly admitted and continuing students.
+Current master’s and doctoral students at Texas State (excluding those enrolled in fully online programs) are eligible for these scholarships.

 Graduate College Doctoral Research Support Fellowships